infoxchange/pallet/README.md

 commands it runs:

 * `SITE_PROTOCOL`, `SITE_DOMAIN` - respectively, the URL scheme (such as `http`
   or `https` and domain, as reachable by the application users.
-Pallet MAY proxy the requests to the application, so it SHOULD NOT trust the HTTP `Host` header.
-If the application is exposed to the users via HTTPS, Pallet MUST proxy the requests so the traffic to the application is still HTTP.
+As Pallet is proxying the requests to the application, it SHOULD NOT trust the HTTP `Host` header.
+If the application is exposed to the users via HTTPS, it still MUST accept HTTP and not HTTPS, relying on Pallet proxy.
 * `ENVIRONMENT` - a string identifying the instance configuration.
 This is set up by Pallet users, and is only expected to be understood by the application.
   Typical use can be controlling the performance vs. logging output for test